Probing Dark Matter Halos of High-redshift Quasars via Wide-Field Clustering: Discussion

-It is challenging to investigate the cosmic evolution of the dark matter halo mass of the quasars.
-On one hand, it is not easy to characterize the same quasars across cosmic time, i.e., comparing the quasars with the same luminosity at different cosmic epochs or comparing the quasars with the same luminosity ranking among the entire quasar sample at its corresponding cosmic epoch.
-On the other hand, the quasar samples from different measurements might be quite different among the quasar intrinsic properties even at the same cosmic epoch.
+It is challenging to investigate the potential evolution of the dark matter halo mass of the quasars across cosmic time.
+On the one hand, it is difficult to compare analogous quasar populations across cosmic time $-$ whether by matching quasars with the same luminosity (while controlling for other properties) at different epochs, or by comparing quasars with the same luminosity ranking within the full quasar sample at each respective epoch.
+As will be discussed below, even matching quasars with the same luminosity would lead to different estimates.
+On the other hand, even at the same cosmic epoch, quasar samples from different observational studies may differ significantly in their intrinsic properties, further complicating any straightforward evolutionary interpretation.

-In Figure \ref{fig:comparison}, we compare the bias parameters and the derived DMH masses with measurements of quasars at different cosmic epochs from the literature \citep{DMHM_Croom_2005, DMHM_Shen_2007, Bias_Ross_2009, DMHM_Krumpe_2010, DMHM_White_2012, DMHM_Eftekharzadeh+2015, DMHM_Timlin_2018, DMHM_He_2018, DMHM_Herrero_Alonso_2021, DMHM_Arita_2023, DMHM_Eilers_2024, DMHM_Arita_2025, DMHM_Giner_Mascarell_2025, DMHM_John_William_2025, DMHM_Lin_2025, DMHM_Ikeda_2025, DMHM_Schindler_2025, JT2025} and discuss the possible limitations.
-Caution that the methods adopted to derive the bias parameters and the DMH masses may vary from one literature to another and the adopted cosmological models might be different among the literature, both of which might lead to a slight differences in the derived bias parameters and DMH masses.
-Moreover, some studies only provide the minimum halo mass of quasars.

-For the bias parameters, we observe an obvious increase of the bias parameters from $z=0$ to $z\sim4$ and a flattening for $z > 4$.
-That is because only more luminous quasars at higher redshift can be observed, and those luminous quasars live in rarer, more massive halos, which are more strongly clustered relative to the dark matter distribution.
-Qualitatively, our measurements of the bias parameter are close to those at $z > 4$, all of which are $\sim$ 10.
-Quantitatively, there exist a large scatter between the different measurements of the the bias parameter, which are probably due to the limited data sample at higher redshifts.